-The best word to describe the research conducted by the Social Science & Policy Studies Department is diverse.
-Whether they are seeking solutions for a broad range of societal challenges—from economic recession to underperforming schools to international conflict and beyond—SSPS researchers examine a wide variety of perspectives and use WPI’s extensive facilities and resources to do so.
+The best word to describe the research conducted by the SSPS Department is diverse.
+When seeking solutions for a broad range of societal challenges—from economic recession to underperforming schools to international conflict and beyond—SSPS researchers take an interdisciplinary approach to problem solving, while staying focused on society and technology and observing how they coexist.

 Human Capital to Access the Labor Market in Sweden